 Professional, technical, legal, and consulting services

-Training and capacity building (including non-duplicative professional development)
+Capacity building (including non-duplicative professional development)

 Materials, supplies, and equipment